 Mr. Brough is general counsel for the Town of Carrboro, Foxfire Village, Village of Whispering Pines, Town of Pinebluff and Town of Cameron, and he regularly consults with other cities and counties, developers, and citizen groups around the State.
 His practice is primarily devoted to matters involving state and local government and land use law.
 He has argued numerous cases in the North Carolina Supreme Court, North Carolina Court of Appeals, and the United States Court of Appeals for the Fourth Circuit, and is a Certified Mediator in North Carolina.

 G. Nicholas Herman received his Bachelor of Arts degree in 1977 from the University of North Carolina at Chapel Hill as a Morehead-Cain Scholar.
 He received his law degree from Duke University School of Law in 1981.
 He was formerly a partner in the firm of Coleman, Bernholz, Bernholz, Gledhill, Hargrave & Herman, where his practice concentrated in general, civil and criminal litigation and appeals.
-He has extensive litigation experience in state and federal court in a wide variety of areas of law, including county defense, zoning issues, personal injury, civil rights, criminal law, and employment law.
-He has also argued over thirty cases in the North Carolina Supreme Court, North Carolina Court of Appeals, and the United States Court of Appeals for the Fourth District.
+He has extensive litigation experience in state and federal court in a wide variety of areas of law, including municipal and county defense, zoning issues, personal injury, civil rights, eminent domain, and employment law.
+He has also argued over 30 cases in the North Carolina Supreme Court, North Carolina Court of Appeals, and the United States Court of Appeals for the Fourth District.

 Mr. Herman is an Adjunct Professor at North Carolina Central University School of Law, and he has also taught on the adjunct faculties at Duke Law School, UNC-CH Law School, Campbell Law School, and Elon University (Department of Philosophy).
-He teaches courses in trial practice, the law of evidence, legal counseling and negotiating, appellate advocacy, criminal law, criminal procedure, alternative dispute resolution, pleading and practice, statutory interpretation, legal writing, and pretrial litigation.
+He teaches courses in trial practice, the law of evidence, legal counseling and negotiating, appellate advocacy, civil procedure, alternative dispute resolution, and pretrial litigation.
 He has also taught on the faculty of the National Institute of Trial Advocacy in trial practice, negotiation and mediation, and deposition-taking skills.
 He is the author of five books: North Carolina Civil Trial Practice (Juris Publishing, Inc. 2012); Practical Evidence: The Law, Foundations, and Trial Techniques (2d ed.
 West Group 1999); Plea Bargaining (2d ed.
 Juris Publishing Inc. 2004); Legal Counseling, Negotiating & Mediating: A Practical Approach (Lexis/Nexis 2009); and A Practical Approach to Client Interviewing, Counseling, and Decision-Making: For Clinical Programs and Practical-skills Courses (Lexis/Nexis-Matthew Bender & Co.
-2009), He has also written over 40 articles on various subjects of civil and criminal litigation, including direct examination, opening statement, jury instructions, deposition taking, issues in employee drug testing, nuisance abatement, the law of damages, appellate oral argument, and appellate brief writing.
+2009).
+He has also written over 40 articles on various subjects of civil litigation.

 Robert E. Hornik, Jr. received his Bachelor of Arts degree, with honors, in Political Science from LeMoyne College in Syracuse, New York in 1981.
 He received his law degree from The Washington & Lee University School of Law in Lexington, Virginia, in 1984.
 Thereafter, he was admitted to practice in New York, where he engaged in the private practice of law in Syracuse, New York from 1984 through September 1998.